No-Fault Divorce in Suffolk County

 Dissolving Dysfunctional Marriages

 Until August of 2010, couples who sought a divorce in the state of New York could only do so on the basis of specific criteria.
-If their divorce did not fall into the specific criteria, then couples would have to essentially file for divorce based on "false grounds."

 For the divorce proceedings to move forward, at least one of the parties had to claim one of the following grounds for divorce whether it applied or not: